-DESCRIPTION: Metrolink's operating costs for VCTC's contribution have increased slightly, about 1%, over last year for a total of approximately \$10.85 million, including the cost for the new round trip service on Saturdays.
+DESCRIPTION: Metrolink's operating costs for VCTC's contribution have decreased slightly as fare revenue is expected to increase for a total of \$12.15 million, including the cost for the new round trip service on Saturdays.
 The Metrolink Fiscal Year 2021/2022 program is approximately \$14.5 million for operations, capital expenditures and VCTC staff costs.
 An additional \$11 million of federal funds generated by running Metrolink service through Ventura County are directly allocated to them for a total program cost of \$25.5 million dollars.
-Additionally, Metrolink has remaining Coronavirus Aid, Relief and Economic Security (CARES) funds from the over \$30 million dollars allocated to them in Fiscal Year 2020/2021 to help support operations and improved safety measures among other items as a result of the COVID-19 pandemic.
+Additionally, Metrolink has remaining Coronavirus Aid, Relief and Economic Security (CARES) funds from the over \$30 million dollars allocated to them in Fiscal Year 2020/2021 and is expected to use about \$1.1 million this year to help support operations and improved safety measures among other items as a result of the COVID-19 pandemic.